Use backlink tools wisely! Link building & backlink analysis for professionals. Find the backlink tool that suits you best from our selection.

 Anchor text (or link text) is the usually color-coded and clickable text section that is linked to the target URL.
 Clicking on the anchor text takes the user to the target page.

 In the past, anchor texts were usually packed with as many keywords as possible, but today the naturalness of the link texts plays a much more decisive role.
 Anchor texts must be natural and relevant to the topic, the main keyword may only be included in an appropriate number.
-Otherwise, Google could quickly classify the link text as spam, which has a negative impact on the ranking.
+Otherwise, Google could quickly classify the link text as spam, which harms the ranking.

 Most professional backlink tools offer the possibility to analyze link texts of backlinks.
 In case of poor quality anchor texts, you can contact the website owner of the backlink and ask him to correct it.